pandas-dev/pandas/doc/source/user_guide/indexing.rst

 .. _indexing.where_mask:

-The :meth:`~pandas.DataFrame.where` Method and Masking
+The :meth:`~pandas.DataFrame.where` method and masking
 ------------------------------------------------------

 Selecting values from a Series with a boolean vector generally returns a